 Your shopping cart is empty!

 Remembering that time though, does make it easier to see the less positive changes that it’s created; the endless hours mindlessly scrolling, the inability to focus without needing to check our phones and the impact on face to face conversations.
-Now, I don’t know the data here but I know what i see when I walk down the street (don’t you love to people watch?
-I find it
+Now, I might not know all of the data, but I know what I see when I walk down the street - people of all ages with their heads down towards their phones and missing out on the world around them.

-My point is simply that we need to find a little balance, time when our devices aren’t in control or pulling our attention away from the present moment.
-But, they are all quite habit forming and it’s normal to feel a little resistance to taking a break from them.
+While it’s an amazing time to be alive, my thoughts are simply that we need to find a little balance, time when our devices aren’t in control and pulling our attention away from the present moment.
+It’s a fact that they’re habit forming and so it’s perfectly normal to feel a little resistance to taking a break from them.

-So, here’s how a digital detox can improve your life and when you’re ready to get started there’s a few helpful tips further down...
+So, if you need a few reasons why a digital detox can improve your life and a few helpful tips to get you started – here they are…

 Looking up from your screen gives you the opportunity to reconnect to yourself, the people that you love and the world around you.
 It helps to keep you grounded in reality and makes you much more grateful for what you have rather than worrying about what you don’t!